English B EE Grading, Rubric Breakdown, and Markbands

 Criterion C: Critical Thinking (12 marks)

-Examiner focus: Analysis and evaluation of research
+Examiner focus: Research, close analysis, argument, discussion, and evaluation

 Criterion D: Presentation (4 marks)